neuro-evolution/alectrnn/README.md

 ```

 This library is based on float (single precision values).
 If using with numpy, make sure to use dtype=float32 instead of the default float64

+Note: the --install-option="--lib-path=/path/to/ale-master" can allow compilation using a local download of the ALE source code.